-If you’re reading this, you’ve probably decided to try charter fishing for the first time.
+If you’re reading this, you’ve decided to try charter fishing for the first time.
 Good for you!
-As any angler will tell you, this will prove to be one of the better decisions of your life.
-Still, fishing for the first time has its challenges, and there will be a ton of new things to learn and pay attention to.
-With that in mind, we’ve come up with this easily digestible guide on what to expect on your first fishing trip.
-Read on!
+As any angler will tell you, this is probably the best way to wet a line.
+Still, there’s a ton of new things to learn and pay attention to.
+With that in mind, we’ve put together this guide so you know what to expect on your first fishing trip.

 Before the Trip

 You can focus on making your first fishing trip a success before you ever set foot on the boat.
 From communicating with your guide to knowing what to pack, doing your homework early is critical.

 It’s vital to talk with your guide or captain as soon as you book your outing.
 It’s the best way to establish your expectations and see if you’re both on the same page.
 Here are some basic questions you can ask yourself when booking: